wordofwarning/wordofwarning.org/hab/domestic/index.md

 ---
 In [2013](/archive/2013-domestic)/[15](/archive/2015-domestic)/[17](/archive/2017-autumnwinter/pritchard) we presented **Domestic** works in tower blocks in transition — little did we know then, that in 2020 our homes would become our only stages and only auditoria…

-**Summer 2020's new series of Domestic "at homes"** invites artists to try out new works about what's on their minds — using whatever resources they have to hand… What can you make when your kitchen table is the stage + your camera is the audience?
-To apply to this beta-test platform for new work from home, see our <a href="http://domesticmcr.posthaven.com" target="_blank">open call for artists</a>.
+**Summer 2020's series of Domestic "at homes"** invites artists to try out new works about what's on their minds — using whatever resources they have to hand…

+What can you make when your kitchen table is the stage + your camera is the audience?
+See our <a href="http://domesticmcr.posthaven.com" target="_blank">open call for artists</a>.

 #### *Domestic origins…*